CoalaWeb/coalaweb-docs/docs/joomla/extensions/sociallinks/fb-app-guide.md

 > If your app uses advanced FB Login or Messenger permissions, or if you want your app to be listed in App Center, you need to submit the app for review.

-<div class="uk-alert">Based on my research Apps should continue to function for the purposes of the CoalaWeb Social Links extension after the 1st of August even with no review.</div>
+<div class="uk-alert">Note: Based on my research Apps should continue to function for the purposes of the CoalaWeb Social Links extension after the 1st of August even with no review but I will continue to monitor the situation.</div>

 ## <a name="privacy"></a>Privacy Policy

 Facebook has recently made the Privacy Policy and Terms of Service URLs compulsory for all Apps so if you have created and App or you are looking to update an existing one read on.

 > Privacy Policy URL - You must provide a Privacy Policy URL.
 Must be provided to take your app public.

 > Terms of Service URL - You must provide a Terms of Service URL.

 ### <a name="privacy-overview"></a>Overview